thedatumorg/FlexPPQ/README.md

 ```

 # Run
-Please check run_demo.sh for detailed parameters introduction and settings.
+Please check [run_demo.sh](run_demo.sh) for detailed parameters introduction and settings.
 ```
 cd .. # Return back to the main dir bash run_demo.sh
 ```
-Then you can check results at metric/*.
+Then you can check results at newly created metric/*.